1) What matters most in the minute your essays are graded

 Below is a special video that we created for you.
 It deals with the reality behind having half of your writing score determined by a computer.
 It was created because sometimes when we learn something new, we have doubts.
 That's normal, but don't have doubts with NoteFull.
 We eat, sleep, breath, and live the TOEFL, so take our advice 100%.

 Remember that our mission is divided into two points: 1) to help you--with your desire, work ethic, and strong will--to succeed; 2) to raise your expectation of the incredible quality and effectiveness of online education with NoteFull.

 There's nothing like this anywhere for the TOEFL and it will clarify what you just learned, so please watch carefully.
 Enjoy!

 Want more help?
 Click on why you're studying for the TOEFL: back to top

-hello joseph.
-I have my test on 23rd.
-So can you please send me some examples of topics on speaking and writing to my email address firstname.lastname@example.org.
-And also some practice questions.
-Thanks
+Greetings to Notefull team.
+You have been doing a wonderful job.
+I have my test on 22nd.
+Can you please send some examples of topics on speaking and writing to my email address firstname.lastname@example.org

 Sai Srujan wrote on Saturday October 15, 2016 3:35am

 Hello Joseph.
 I have my test on 29th.
 Can you please send some examples of topics on speaking and writing to my email address email@example.com.And also some practice questions.Thanks